Laplacian Representations for Decision-Time Planning: Environments

 \subsection{Maze2D---PointMass Environments}

-We introduce the \textit{Maze2D---PointMass} environments here, originally discussed in \citep{koulpclast}.
-These environments are 2D maze point-mass environments with continuous states and actions.
-The environments have varied wall configurations, with the goal of reaching in vicinity of a desired position.
+We introduce the \textit{Maze2D---PointMass} environments here, introduced in \citep{koulpclast}.
+Each maze is a unit square with varied wall configurations.
 The agent controls a point mass with actions corresponding to the coordinate space change $(\Delta x, \Delta y)$ bounded by the range $[-0.2, 0.2]$ for each action.
 Observations are defined as a single-channel $(100 \times 100)$ image encoding the current position of the agent and no other environmental information.
-A Gaussian blur ($\sigma=1.0$) is applied to the agent's coordinate position, and the resulting image is normalized to $[0, 1]$ (Fig. ~\ref{fig:observation}).
+A Gaussian blur ($\sigma=1.0$) is applied to the agent's coordinate position, and the resulting image is normalized to $[0, 1]$ (Fig.~\ref{fig:observation}).
 In the presence of obstacles, the point mass starts from \(s_t\) and is moved along the direction of \(a_t\) until it collides with an obstacle.
-An episode lasts for \(30\) time steps, and it terminates if the agent reaches within \(0.03\) units of the goal.
-We consider three variants: \textit{Hallway}, \textit{Rooms}, and \textit{Spiral} of the Maze environment, whose layouts are shown in Fig. \ref{fig:PcLast_envs}.
+We consider all three variants: \textit{Hallway}, \textit{Rooms}, and \textit{Spiral} of the Maze environment, whose layouts are shown in Fig. \ref{fig:PcLast_envs}.
+An offline dataset of \(500K\) transitions is generated using a uniform random policy.
+We follow PcLast's empirical design where the agent must navigate from a starting position to within $0.03$ units of a known target position within \(30\) actions. \looseness=-1